kshitij-murabatte/OCR/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Note
+This project Firebase ML Toolkit. <br />
+In order to use this app create a new Firebase project from your Firebase console. <br />
+Download the google-services.json file and place it in "projectDirectory/android/app/".